newnightcoder/PRACTICAL-JS-blog-series/HOW REACT SAVED MY LIFE.md

 **Get quicker to the goal of finding a junior dev job!**

 Let's be honest: React is very popular on the job market.
 I think the sooner you jump into it, the better.
 You HAVE TO learn JavaScript  anyway!
 So why not do it with React?
-2 stones 1 bird.
-But poor bird😢 so 1 stone 2 ricochets on the water! (even more than 2..😉 )
+1 stone 2 birds.
+But poor birds😢 so 1 stone 2 skips!! (much more than 2..😉 )

 **Discovery of many great libraries, dependencies**